 Outdoor trading is a high level contributor to both the day and night time economy of Brunswick Street.
-This should be enabled to continue, whilst also prioritising the public nature of the street and allowing for clear enforcement of the City of Yarra Outdoor Trading Policy.
+This should be enabled to continue, whilst also prioritising the public nature of the street and allowing for clear enforcement of the City of Yarra Outdoor Trading Policy and maintenance of clear pedestrian access.